freerafiki/PlenopticToolbox2.0/python/README.md

 - rendering: It takes care of the rendering process, showing the image and calculating the all-in-focus images
 - sample: Some samples to show how the code works (check the sample folder for a more detailed explanation)

+And the following files:
+- setup.py: used for the cython compilation of the sgm file
+- plenopticGUI.py: a basic graphical user interface to load images and estimate disparity.
+It is still a beta version for testing, it probably has some bugs

 #### Dependencies and requirements
 In order to work with the python library, you need:
 - version of python 3 or higher (using python3.6)